evennia/evennia/evennia/contrib/README.md

 * EGI_Client (gtaylor 2016) - Client for reporting game status
   to the Evennia game index (games.evennia.com)
+* In-game Python (Vincent Le Goff 2017) - Allow trusted builders to script objects and events using Python from in-game.
 * Tutorial examples (Griatch 2011, 2015) - A folder of basic
   example objects, commands and scripts.
 * Tutorial world (Griatch 2011, 2015) - A folder containing the